-On February 20, 2019, the myFutureNC Commission unveiled its goal and bold vision for the future of education in our state: We will work to ensure that by 2030, 2 million North Carolinians have a high-quality postsecondary degree or credential.
+On Feb.
+20, 2019, myFutureNC unveiled its goal and bold vision for the future of education in our state: We will work to ensure that by 2030, 2 million North Carolinians have a high-quality postsecondary degree or credential.
 Visit the Goal page to learn more.

 “Two of every three new jobs now require some form of post-secondary education – whether that’s training credentials, an associate degree, a four-year degree, or higher.
 This reality underscores how critical education is to career growth and how important it is to increasing economic mobility.”